COUCH TO 5K IS BACK!!

 Who is Couch to 5k for?

 Couch to 5K is for everyone.
 Whether you’ve never run before, or if you want to get back into being more active, Couch to 5K is an easy way of getting fitter and healthier.
 If you have any health concerns about beginning an exercise regime such as Couch to 5K, make an appointment to see your GP and discuss it with them first.
-Please note under 18’s must be accompanied by an adult.

 How does it work?